Sexual Harassment Training New York

 View 5-Minute Demo Now

-New York Sexual Harassment Training Laws: New York State and New York City Enact the Strictest Harassment Training Laws in the Nation
+New York State and New York City Sexual Harassment Training Laws

 Michael Johnson, J.D., CEO, Clear Law Institute*

-By October 9, 2019, employers must provide sexual harassment training to all employees located in New York State.
-Subsequently, employers must provide sexual harassment training to all employees each year.
-Beginning in January 2019, all companies that bid on contracts with the New York State government must submit an affirmation that they have a sexual harassment policy and have provided sexual harassment training to all employees, even those not located in New York State.
+By October 9, 2019, all employers should have provided sexual harassment training to all employees located in New York State.
+Going forward, employers must provide sexual harassment training to all employees each year.
+All companies that bid on contracts with the New York State government must submit an affirmation that they have a sexual harassment policy and have provided sexual harassment training to all employees, even those not located in New York State.

 Court decisions and regulations from around the country have made clear for years that all employers should provide harassment prevention training.
-At the same time, California, Connecticut, Delaware, and Maine have specifically required sexual harassment training by state statute.
-The NY State law:
+At the same time, California, Connecticut, Delaware, Illinois, Maine, and New York State and New York City have specifically required sexual harassment training by state statute.
+The New York State law:

 - Applies to all employers, regardless of their size, who employ anyone in the state of New York.

-- Applies to all contractors who bid on NY State contracts.
+- Applies to all contractors who bid on New York State contracts.

 - Applies to all employees, not just supervisors.
-(California, Delaware, and Maine also require training for all employees.)
+(California, Connecticut, Delaware, Illinois, and Maine also require training for all employees.)

-- Requires that the training is provided annually.
+- Requires that the training be provided annually.

 - Address bystander intervention

-- Describe the complaint process available through the NYC Commission on Human Rights, the New York State Division of Human Rights, and the United States Equal Employment Opportunity Commission, and provide employees with those agencies’ contact information
+- Describe the complaint process available through the New York City Commission on Human Rights, the New York State Division of Human Rights, and the United States Equal Employment Opportunity Commission, and provide employees with those agencies’ contact information

-The two tables below detail the obligations and the differences between the New York State and New York City laws regarding:
+The four tables below detail the obligations and the differences between the New York State and New York City laws regarding: